Azraelx0/SEC335/Week3/LOLBins.md

 ### 5. Mitigation Recommendations

 **Application Allowlisting (AppLocker / WDAC)**
-- Rather than blocking LOLBins outright (which risks breaking legitimate administrative workflows), implement conditional restrictions on high-risk argument patterns: block `regsvr32.exe` when invoked with `/i:http`, block `certutil.exe -urlcache`, and restrict `wmic.exe /node:` (remote execution) to authorized administrative workstations only.
+- Rather than blocking LOLBins outright as many are needed for typical administrative tasks, implement restrictions on high-risk argument patterns: block `regsvr32.exe` when invoked with `/i:http`, block `certutil.exe -urlcache`, and restrict `wmic.exe /node:` (remote execution) to authorized administrative workstations only.
-- Apply Microsoft's recommended WDAC baseline policies, which include rules specifically targeting known LOLBin abuse patterns.
+- Apply Microsoft's recommended WDAC baseline policies.
+This includes rules specifically targeting known LOLBin abuse patterns.

 **Logging Configuration**
-- Enable "Audit Process Creation" and "Include command line in process creation events" via Group Policy (`Computer Configuration > Administrative Templates > System > Audit Process Creation`) — both advisories stress this is off by default and is required to see the full command-line arguments in Event ID 4688.
+- Enable "Audit Process Creation" and "Include command line in process creation events" in Group Policy (`Computer Configuration > Administrative Templates > System > Audit Process Creation`) — both advisories stress this is off by default and is required to see the full command-line arguments in Event ID 4688.
-- Deploy Sysmon with the SwiftOnSecurity (or a similarly maintained) configuration across all endpoints, as demonstrated in Part A, to capture parent-process chains and file hashes that native logging omits.
+- Deploy Sysmon with the SwiftOnSecurity or another maintained configuration across all endpoints.
-- Enable WMI-Activity/Trace logging and PowerShell Script Block Logging (Event ID 4104) organization-wide.
+- Enable WMI-Activity/Trace logging and PowerShell Script Block Logging (Event ID 4104) across the organization.
-- Forward all logs to a centralized, hardened SIEM/logging server on a segmented network — both advisories emphasize this, since Volt Typhoon selectively clears local logs (Event ID 1102) to cover their tracks; centralized forwarding preserves a copy regardless.
+- Forward all logs to a centralized, hardened SIEM/logging server on a segmented network as recommended in both advisories.
+Volt Typhoon selectively clears local logs (Event ID 1102) to cover their tracks.
+By using centralized forwarding, a copy will be retained regardless.

 **Group Policy / Account Hardening**
 - Enforce least privilege: this lab demonstrates that several of these LOLBins require privilege escalation to make the exploit possible.
 Perform regular audits and minimize Administrators group membership.